 EURAMET has also published more than a hundred case studies demonstrating the social and economic impact of the programme.
 Accurate, traceable measurements underpin the entirety of trade across the world and form a reliable basis for innovation.
 Surveys of industrial participants have demonstrated how EMRP research has led to the sales of several innovative products, boosted the economy, and added to its competitive advantages.
 EMRP projects concerned with the environment, energy and health sectors have helped to solve important questions around European regulation issues; including water and air quality, safety of healthcare, and radiation protection.
 In fact, 42 of the 119 projects supported EU regulation, resulting in far-reaching societal impact.

 The EMRP has helped to make Europe more prosperous and sustainable, meeting a variety of societal and industrial needs.
-Now, in 2019, EURAMET proudly announces the finalisation of this decade-long, integrative programme which has responded effectively and efficiently to growing demands for metrology as a tool for innovation, research, and evidence-based policy.
+At the end of 2019, EURAMET proudly announced the finalisation of this decade-long, integrative programme.
+Today, we commemorate the programme's achievements in effectively and efficiently meeting growing demands for metrology as a tool for innovation, research, and evidence-based policy.